cartesi/server-manager/README.md

 ### Running Tests

-In order to run the tests for the Cartesi Server-Manager, it is essential to have a fully functional SDK installation located at `/opt/cartesi`.
+In order to run the tests for the Cartesi Server-Manager, it is essential to have a fully functional SDK installation with the binaries on the path.
 This installation enables the creation of test machines and the execution of the Remote Cartesi Machine.
 To create the test machines, use the following command:

 ```bash
 $ make create-machines